 The Australian Standard on Records Management (AS 4390-1996, Part 1.
-Clause 4.2.1) defines a record as Recorded information, in any form, including data in computer systems, created or received and maintained by an organisation or person in the transaction of business or the conduct of affairs and kept as evidence of such activity.
+Clause 4.2.1) defines a record as recorded information, in any form, including data in computer systems, created or received and maintained by an organisation or person in the transaction of business or the conduct of affairs and kept as evidence of such activity.

-- No incoming or outgoing correspondence may be destroyed, with the exception of advertising material, newsletters, and magazines. - Records should be stored in an area away from potential hazards, eg fuel, water, fire, vermin. - Records should be stored in a secure location, eg locked cupboard or room. - Release of original or photocopied records to any person, other than a current Committee member or an authorised officer of the Council, is prohibited. - Access to records by persons other than current Committee members or an authorised officer of the Council is prohibited. - Request for access to records, for persons other than those stated above, must be made through Council's Public Officer. - The Committee acknowledges it has a responsibility under the Privacy and Personal Information Protection Act 1998 to protect the personal information and privacy of individuals in general.
+- No incoming or outgoing correspondence may be destroyed, with the exception of advertising material, newsletters, and magazines. - Records should be stored in an area away from potential hazards, e.g., fuel, water, fire, vermin. - Records should be stored in a secure location, e.g., locked cupboard or room. - Release of original or photocopied records to any person, other than a current Committee member or an authorised officer of the Council, is prohibited. - Access to records by persons other than current Committee members or an authorised officer of the Council is prohibited. - Request for access to records, for persons other than those stated above, must be made through Council's Public Officer. - The Committee acknowledges it has a responsibility under the Privacy and Personal Information Protection Act 1998 to protect the personal information and privacy of individuals in general.
 The Committee will not provide to any person other than a committee member any personal information unless it has been specifically collected for the purposes for which it is being requested.
 This includes contact details for a member of the Committee unless that member has agreed those details can be provided to members of the public.

-Records of Committees, eg minutes of meeting, reports, invoices, receipts etc should be provided to Council as soon as possible.
+Records of Committees, e.g., minutes of meeting, reports, invoices, receipts etc should be provided to Council as soon as possible to ensure accurate record management.

-Committees may keep electronic and paper copies of records for the duration of their term, but these should be secondary copies as the originals must be provided to Council.
+Committees may keep electronic and paper copies of records for the duration of their term, but these should be secondary copies as the originals must be provided to Council's records management team via email council@brokenhill.nsw.gov.au